geoffreymcgill/Newtonsoft.Json/docs-src/Serializing_and_Deserializing_JSON/SerializationSettings.md

 [ReferenceLoopHandling](T:Newtonsoft.Json.ReferenceLoopHandling) controls how circular referencing objects, e.g. a Person object referencing itself via a Manager property, are serialized.

-The [Object.Equals(System.Object)](M:System.Object.Equals(System.Object)) method is used to test whether an object is in a circular reference.
+The [Object.Equals(Object)](M:System.Object.Equals(System.Object)) method is used to test whether an object is in a circular reference.
 By default `Object.Equals(Object)` will test whether the references are equal for reference types and private and public values are equal for value types.
 Classes and structs can override this method.